-Yes.
 All MSN students are required to have a state/federal criminal background check prior to the FNP Practicums.
 Students will also need to complete additional compliance training outlined in your Exxat profile.
-Additional trainings may be required by the institution where clinical practicums take place when those are arranged.

 40. Is licensure required to practice as a Nurse Practitioner?